microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputProviders.md

 \* Dictation and Speech providers don't create any controllers, they raise their own specialized input events directly.

-Custom input providers can be created implementing the [`IMixedRealityDeviceManager`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityDeviceManager) interface.
+Custom input providers can be created implementing the [`IMixedRealityInputDeviceManager`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputDeviceManager) interface.